Newbern, Tennessee

 Newbern is a town in Dyer County, Tennessee.
-As of the 2010 census, the town population was 3,313.
+As of the 2020 census, the town population was 3,349.

 History

+The first settlers came to the area in the 1840s.
+Owen Philly is credited with erecting the first house and store in the town, and it is believed that he named the town after his birthplace, New Bern, North Carolina.
+The Chesapeake and Ohio Railway completed a line from Memphis, TN to Newbern in 1882.
+By 1895, the operation of the line and depot at Newbern was taken over by the Illinois Central Railroad.

 In October 1902, Garfield Burley and Curtis Brown were lynched in downtown Newbern.
 Burley and Brown were tied together and hung from a telephone pole within sight of the town's train depot.
 The lynching is notable due to the efforts of several local community leaders to prevent it.

+In 1930, a Works Progress Administration guidebook described the town as a "cotton trade center" with multiple cotton gins that handled much of the ginning work from Dyer County and the surrounding counties in northwest Tennessee.

+In 1957, famed singer and performer Elvis Presley lived in Newbern and worked for the state highway department during the construction of Tennessee State Route 77, driving a gravel truck.

 On April 2, 2006, sixteen people were killed in Newbern when it and its surrounding communities were directly hit by an F3 tornado.
 The storm caused nearly $15 million in damages.